LiskHQ/lisk-docs/docs/building-on-lisk/deploying-smart-contract/with-Foundry.md

 For this guide, you will be deploying a contract to the Lisk Sepolia Testnet.

-You can deposit the required tokens by using the [Lisk Bridge](https://sepolia-bridge.lisk.com/bridge/lisk-sepolia-testnet).
+You can deposit the required tokens by using the [Lisk Sepolia Bridge](https://sepolia-bridge.lisk.com/bridge/lisk-sepolia-testnet).

 In case your wallet doesn't hold enough `SepoliaETH`, use one of the available faucets for the **Ethereum Sepolia** Testnet like [https://sepoliafaucet.com](https://sepoliafaucet.com/) to receive free Testnet ETH.
 Then, use the aforementioned Lisk Bridge to send tokens from the **Ethereum Sepolia Testnet** to the **Lisk Sepolia Testnet**.